dogsGhost/angular-firebase-auth-template/README.md

 In `src/environments/firebase.config.ts`, replace the placeholder values with the correct values from [your firebase project](https://console.firebase.google.com/).

 In `src/app/home/home.component.html`, find the comments within the template tag for where to replace the contents with whatever component you want to display on the homepage when a user is logged in.

+In `src/app/app-routing.module.ts`, if you need to add a route that requires a user be logged in, add `...canActivate(redirectUnauthorizedToHome),` to the route object and if a user is not logged in, they will be redirected to the homepage.